Meat thermometers are a crucial kitchen tool

 Often, what we call the "stomach flu" is not related to the influenza

 virus at all, but instead a reaction to improperly cooked food.
-The Centers for Disease Control and Prevention estimate that every
+The Centers for Disease Control and Prevention estimate that

 that group, some 128,000 are hospitalized and 3,000 die.

-once worked -- for example, waiting until a cooked chicken's
+methods that once worked -- for example, waiting until a cooked chicken's

 juices run clear to call it done -- don't necessarily work today, because the

 way we've raised our meat animals has changed.
-Things get especially tricky when you're dealing
+Things get especially tricky

-in hand is the only way to be sure the meat you're cooking is safe.
+thermometer on hand is the only way to be sure the meat you're cooking is safe.